Negative-prompt Inversion: Fast Image Inversion for Editing with Text-guided Diffusion Models: Experiments

 \subsection{Setting}

 In this section, we evaluate the proposed method qualitatively and quantitatively.
 We experimented it using Stable Diffusion v1.5 in Diffusers~\cite{von-platen-etal-2022-diffusers} implemented with PyTorch~\cite{NEURIPS2019_9015}.
-Our code used in the experiments is provided in SM.
+Our code used in the experiments is provided in Supplementary Material.
 Following \cite{NullTextInv}, we used 100 images and captions, randomly selected from validation data in COCO dataset~\cite{COCO}, in our experiments.
 The images were trimmed to make them square and resized to $512\times 512$.
 Unless otherwise specified, in both DDIM inversion and sampling we set the number of the sampling steps to be 50 via using the stride of 20 over the $T=1000$ diffusion steps.

-We compared our method with DDIM inversion with CFG and null-text inversion, and evaluated its quality by peak signal-to-noise ratio (PSNR) and learned perceptual image patch similarity (LPIPS)~\cite{LPIPS}.
-See Appendix~\ref{sec:implement} in SM for our setting of null-text inversion.
+We compared our method with DDIM inversion followed by DDIM sampling with CFG and null-text inversion, and evaluated their reconstruction quality with peak signal-to-noise ratio (PSNR) and learned perceptual image patch similarity (LPIPS)~\cite{LPIPS}, whereas we evaluated their editing quality with CLIP score~\cite{CLIP}.
+See Appendix~\ref{sec:implement} for our setting of null-text inversion.
 The inference speed was measured on one NVIDIA RTX A6000 connected to one AMD EPYC 7343 (16 cores, 3.2 GHz clockspeed).